menghaining/PoC/xzs-mysql/xzs-mysql -- PoC.md

 ## Tested on: Debian Linux, Mysql

 ## Exploit Description
-Suffering from CWE613-Insufficient Session Expiration, which allows attackers to use the logged-out admin session to do anything.
+Suffering from CWE613-Insufficient Session Expiration, which allows attackers to use the deleted admin session to do anything.
 ### PoC
 1. `admin` login
 2. `admin` create another admin named `sub-admin`